 Don’t toss the peel!

-Majority of the fiber is stored in the outer peel of the fruit.
-For example, a medium apple with the peel contains ~4.5 grams of fiber.
+The majority of the fiber is stored in the outer peel of the fruit.
+For example, a medium apple with a peel contains ~4.5 grams of fiber.
 However, take that peel away and you’re only looking at 2 grams!

 Opt for smoothies over juice.